Tag Archives: mystery

 While all the girls had their own personality and talents, Mary Simpson was probably one of the most inspirational to young girls.
 A smart working class girl, that had earned her place in a good school, yet had to contend with being looked down on by some snobs.
 Bunty in the late 50s was aimed at a more working class background and at the time it was quite a novelty to put a scholarship girl as a main character.
 Overall it seems the big appeal of the story was the relationships and friendship of the girls.
 (Mel Gibson discusses such things in her essay: What Bunty did next….)

 While it’s true that the friendships were very important, probably most people had their favourite Mary.
 Personally I always had a soft spot for Mary Cotter, the talented but often shy and clumsy Mary.
-Mary Radleigh was the daughter of an Earl but also hated anyone putting on airs and graces, she was loyal and down to earth.
+Mary Radleigh was the daughter of an Earl but also hated anyone putting on airs and graces, she was loyal and down to earth and also could be lazy.
 Mary Field was the active sports mad girl, that could be a little too pushy at times.
 Of course 2 other regular characters were the snobs; Mabel and Veronica, who disliked Simpy for her lower class upbringing and the Marys in general for being popular and goody two shoes!

 The boarding school itself was full of traditions.
 Dr. Gull was the head mistress, sometimes known as the Squawker (and the first years were called the Newts).
 While the girls were allowed to go to the local town, Elmbury, they were expected to behave appropriately, wear their full uniform and there were certain shops they weren’t allowed visit.
 Miss Creef was the third form mistress, who held up the various traditions but was also described as firm but fair.

 Story arcs from this decade included; a mystery surrounding a hermit teacher Miss Johnson who turns out to be a former student; Lady Josephine Bramily.
 She has amnesia after a boating accident.
 Luckily, Mary Simpson and head girl, Ann Fairlie, help her recover her memories so she can go reclaim her inheritance.
 Another mysterious teacher Miss Mandy seems to have hidden past with a young cockney that involves thieving.
 The girls help a young girl Hilda secure a job as maid in the school, only to discover someone’s out to get her fired.
 Mary Cotter damages her eye in a lab accident and nearly does worse damage when she mixes up eye ointment with a bottle of bleach, luckily Simpy catches her in time, and eventually Cotty’s eyes recover (although by the end of the series, her eyesight declines and she ends up having to get glasses!).
+Simpy is expelled for stealing, but the girls investigate and find the real culprit who had set up Simpy as vengeance against Simpy’s father.
 A group of girls dub themselves ‘the avengers’ and punish any girl that has done any wrong doing.
 Simpy discover that it is Raddy and Fieldy doing such things after they let her join them in dunking a cheating prefect Avril in a bath.

 fourmarys_01